Tranquil trails and uncommon views greet off-season visitors on a national park vacation.

-That was my strategy when my husband, Curt, and I decided to hit the road for two iconic Southwest national parks: Zion and Grand Canyon.
+That was my strategy when we decided to hit the road for two iconic Southwest national parks: Zion and Grand Canyon.
 Confession: I had never visited Zion and hadn’t seen the Grand Canyon in years, so our trip was long overdue.
 And while most people think of November and December as the off-season at these parks, we discovered that late autumn proved to be an ideal (and uncrowded) time to visit and explore some of the most beautiful terrain anywhere in the world.

 Zion National Park